-House Bill 2320 requires the Secretary of Education and the Director of the State Council of Higher Education for Virginia (SCHEV) to consult with each two- or four-year nonprofit institution of higher education and develop a plan to establish a cooperative online degree program.
+House Bill 2320 requires the secretary of education and the director of SCHEV to consult with each twoor four-year nonprofit institution of higher education and develop a plan to establish a cooperative online degree program.
 Under the plan, any undergraduate student enrolled at any two- or four-year nonprofit postsecondary institution (public or private) will be able to complete, through online courses at any institution, a degree with tuition costing no more than \$4,000 (or the lowest price possible) per year.

-HB 1336 requires SCHEV to set a uniform policy on granting undergraduate credit to entering freshman students who have taken Advanced Placement, Cambridge Advanced, College-Level Examination Program, or International Baccalaureate examinations.
+HB 1336 requires SCHEV to set a uniform policy on granting undergraduate credit to entering freshmen who have taken Advanced Placement, Cambridge Advanced, College-Level Examination Program, or International Baccalaureate examinations.